 Application

-Please visit the university's website for details on the application process for master's programmes.
+Please visit the university's website for details on the application process.

-If you completed your first degree in Germany, you apply through the university’s application portal: AlmaWeb.
+If you completed your first degree in Germany, you need to apply through the university's application portal AlmaWeb.

-If you apply with an international first degree, you need to apply through my.uni-assist.de.
+If you apply with an international first degree, you must do so through my.uni-assist.de.
+Please be aware that, in this case, an application fee applies (learn more here).

-It solely depends on where you’ve completed your first degree, not on your current residency.
-See previous question.
+It depends on where you completed your first degree, not your current residency.
+You can find more information about this in the previous question.

 Yes.
 However, tuition fees for long-term students may apply in this case.
 Learn more about tuition fees here.

 It depends.
-In case you have graduated with a subject other than sport science or psychology you need to prove academic achievement of at least 60 credit points (ECTS) in either sport science, psychology, research methodology, or a combination thereof.
+If you do not hold a bachelor's degree in sport science or psychology, you need at least 60 credit points (ECTS) in sport science, psychology, research methodology, or a combination thereof.

-We can read and accept certificates in German, French, Danish, and Italian language.
+We can read and accept certificates in German, French, Danish, and Italian.

 • participation in a scientific study